bazarinitiative/BazarServer/README.md

 # Thanks

-Inspired by Twitter, Signal and Mastodon
+Inspired by Twitter, Telegram, Signal and Mastodon